LyleH/CodeBlacks/README.md

 ```
 The connection string can be found in the properties of the storage account in Visual Studio.
 - Open Visual Studio and rebuild it.
-- Right-click CodeBlacks.Web and select Publish
+- Right-click CodeBlacks.Web and select Publish.
+Follow the wizard to publish it to a new or existing Azure web app.
-- Select Azure WebApps TODO: Finish this
-- Right-click CodeBlacks.WebJob and select Publish to an Azure WebJob TODO: Check this
+- Right-click CodeBlacks.WebJob and select Publish to an Azure WebJob.
+Follow the wizard to publish it to a new or existing Azure WebJob
-- TODO: Finish this.
-Provide code examples and explanations of how to get the project.

 ##Outside code
 - OpenCover (Code coverage for .Net)